svgeesus/ondesModulaire/offsets/offsets.md

 ![untrimmed](untrim-inputs.png)

-These are for CV sources which are correctly designed and can drive with a low output impedance.
-And so we use 10k input because the available tolerance is better for 10k (0.02%, 5ppm) than for 100k (0.05%, 10ppm) and adding a trimmer would increase the tempco ppm.
+These are for CV sources which are correctly designed and can drive variable from a low output impedance.
+And so we use 10k input, because the available tolerance is better for 10k (0.02%, 5ppm) than for 100k (0.05%, 10ppm) and adding a trimmer would increase the tempco ppm.

 Inverting 1.0x 10k input gain stage = **2** op-amps.